Uproar mars NA session for second day

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pandemonium marred the proceedings of the National Assembly for the second consecutive day on Wednesday as a war of words continued between the Pakistan Tehreek-e-Insaf (PTI) and Pakistan People’s Party (PPP).
+ISLAMABAD: Pandemonium marred the proceedings of the National Assembly for second consecutive day on Wednesday as war of words continued between the Pakistan Tehreek-e-Insaf (PTI) and Pakistan People’s Party (PPP).

 “Bilawal has been saying that the incumbent government is incompetent and a failure, therefore, I thought that I should raise curtain issues and unveil the truth behind his allegations,” Asad Umar said on a point of order in the National Assembly.